May 14, 2015

 Movement growth may be very important for young social movements.
-It’s obvious that movement building cannot be always better than direct work, but knowing how to compare them presents a challenge.
+It’s obvious that movement building cannot always be better than direct work, but knowing how to compare them presents a challenge.

 In this article I introduce and explore a model of movement growth which tracks individuals’ awareness of and inclination towards the movement.
 I aim to understand when movement building activities are better or worse than direct work, and apply the model to give my views on movement growth in the effective altruist and related communities.

 In the first half of this paper I introduce a model for thinking about movement growth, and terminology to refer to critical concepts.
 We model individuals as having varying levels of awareness about the movement, and varying inclinations towards it.
 We assume that these two characteristics can represent the major drivers of interaction with the movement.
-We explore the consequences this Awareness/Inclination Model (AIM), particularly looking at the long-term counterfactual effects of direct work compared to ‘publicity’, which aims at increasing awareness of the movement, and ‘advocacy’, which aims at improving inclinations towards the movement.
-This involves analysing different possible long-term trajectories the movement may be on.
+We explore the consequences of this Awareness/Inclination Model (AIM), particularly looking at the long-term counterfactual effects of direct work compared to ‘publicity’, which aims at increasing awareness of the movement, and ‘advocacy’, which aims at improving inclinations towards the movement.
+This involves analyzing different possible long-term trajectories the movement may be on.

 If we accept the model, this has some general implications: